Jayne Atkinson

-Jayne Atkinson (born 18 February 1959) is a British actress.
+Jayne Atkinson (born 18 February 1959) is a British-American actress.
 She is best known for the role of Karen Hayes on 24, as well as her Tony Award–nominated roles in The Rainmaker and Enchanted April.
-She has also appeared in the CBS drama Criminal Minds as BAU Section Chief Erin Strauss, the CBS drama Madam Secretary as United States Vice President Teresa Hurst, and in the Netflix political drama House of Cards as U.S. Secretary of State Catherine Durant.
+She has also appeared in Criminal Minds as BAU Section Chief Erin Strauss, Madam Secretary as United States Vice President Teresa Hurst, and House of Cards as U.S. Secretary of State Catherine Durant.
+In films, Atkinson notably played foster mother Annie Greenwood in the Free Willy franchise.

 Early life

 Atkinson was born on 18 February 1959 in Bournemouth, England.
 Her family moved to the United States in 1968 when she was 9 years old.
 She grew up in North Miami Beach, Florida, and graduated from Pine Crest School, where she was elected Homecoming Queen in 1977.
 She attended Northwestern University (BS Communications, 1981), where she was initiated as a member of Alpha Chi Omega and a sorority sister of Laura Innes; and graduated with an MFA from the Yale Drama School in 1985.